HEALTH AND SPORT COMMITTEE

 - That the child is not obliged to appear in court, avoiding the need for traumatic cross-examination.

 - Working within a co-ordinated plan that provides such therapy and support as may be needed

-The Bill does not prevent these aims from being realised, but similarly it does not obviously facilitate them either.
-In respect to interviews and examinations being carried out in a multidisciplinary environment, within one child-friendly premises, it could be argued that the Bill, by encouraging greater investment and specialisation within certain NHS locations, makes that aspiration more difficult.
+The Bill does not prevent these aims from being realised, but similarly, it does not obviously facilitate them either.
+With respect to interviews and examinations being carried out in a multidisciplinary environment, within one child-friendly premise, it could be argued that the Bill, by encouraging greater investment and specialisation within certain NHS locations, makes that aspiration more difficult.

 However, it is acknowledged that Barnahus’ development is still at an early stage in Scotland.
 The first detailed indication of how a Barnahus might operate in Scotland will be provided by the pilot taking place in North Strathclyde, bringing together a partnership of police, health, social work, family support, courts and many others.

 The House will have facilities to record evidence and provide children with access to support to recover, as well as to participate in protection and safety planning.
 The plans include the development of facilities for forensic examination of all forms of abuse, including forensic medicals, meaning the children referred would not need to go to the hospital (unless it was a particularly complicated or urgent case where a hospital